erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 str s = "abcd", t = "\n", u = ""
 list l = ['a', 2.1, "xyz"], m = []
 ```
-The type of a variable or constant can be determined via the *.type* method.
+The type of a variable or constant can be retreived via the *.type* method.
 ``` python
 >>> "abc".type
 = str